finger563/esp-latency-test/README.md

   report which corresponds to button data.

 #### Nintendo Switch Pro Controller

+To pair this controller, simply press and hold the sync button while it is off.

 * `device_name`: Should show up as `Pro Controller`.
 You can simply set to `Pro` if you want, or you can set it to `"pro Controller"` - NOTE: the quotation